37 Beautiful Best Hikes in Upstate New York + Hidden Gems for All Levels

 Mohonk Mountain House is on Mohonk Mountain Preserve.
 Minnewaska State Park and Mohonk are right next to each other on the Shawangunk Ridge.
 There are different hikes in both areas.
 The Labyrinth and Lemon Squeeze is the most well-known hike in Mohonk.
 This hike is closed all winter so call them at 845-256-2197 to check if it’s open before you go.

 The Labyrinth and Lemon Squeeze is one of the most memorable hikes in Upstate New York.
+I LOVED IT.
 You must climb a ladder, squeeze your way through the Lemon Squeeze crevice, and do a lot of rock scrambling and bouldering.
-It’s tough, but tons of fun and the end is rewarding with postcard-perfect views of the Hudson Valley when you reach the top.
+It’s tough, but quick and tons of fun.
+The end is rewarding with postcard-perfect views of the Hudson Valley when you reach the top.

 • Difficulty: Challenging